 These trips are useful for Japan Rail Pass holders.
 If you purchase of a JR East 4 Day Flexi pass it will allow you 4 non consecutive days travel in a month time frame, giving the luxury of side tours or Tokyo stopovers without increasing your transfer costs to Hakuba.
 You must purchase your Japan Rail Pass before leaving for Japan.
 See the Japan Rail Pass section for full details.

 An alternative method is Taxi limousine from Narita Airport to your hotel door in Hakuba is a 6 hour trip.
 Perfect solution if you are arriving at Narita Airport on a late flight and want to make the first runs the next morning.
 The cost is ¥12,000 per person one way if your accommodation is booked through us otherwise ¥13,000.
 The driver will meet you at the airport.
-This service must be booked in advance - for reservations contact Snowbeds Travel.
+This service must be booked in advance.

 Hakuba Onsen (Hot Spring Baths)